Deadlineem/ChronixV2/README.md

 ChronixV2 is provided **as-is** for **experimental and educational purposes**.
 We are not responsible for any bans, account issues, or game instability.
 Use at your own risk.

-YeetModz is based off of [YimMenuV2](https://github.com/YimMenu/YimMenuV2) with our own added features and changes.
+ChronixV2 is based off of [YimMenuV2](https://github.com/YimMenu/YimMenuV2) with our own added features and changes.

 ## License & User Rights